 USB driver samples

-The topic contains basic information about the USB samples that are available for download at the Windows hardware development samples Website.
+The topic contains basic information about the USB samples that are available for download from the Windows driver samples repository on GitHub.

 |Sample name||Sample description|